Claudius Aelianus

 His two chief works are valuable for the numerous quotations from the works of earlier authors, which are otherwise lost, and for the surprising lore, which offers unexpected glimpses into the Greco-Roman world-view.
-It is also the only Greco-Roman work to mention Gilgamesh.
+De Natura Animalium is also the only Greco-Roman work to mention Gilgamesh.

 De Natura Animalium

 On the Nature of Animals (alternatively "On the Characteristics of Animals"; Περὶ ζῴων ἰδιότητος, Perì zṓōn idiótētos; usually cited by its Latin title De Natura Animalium) is a collection, in seventeen books, of brief stories of natural history.
 Some are included for the moral lessons they convey; others because they are astonishing.

-The Loeb Classical Library introduction characterizes the book as "an appealing collection of facts and fables about the animal kingdom that invites the reader to ponder contrasts between human and animal behavior".
+The introduction to the Loeb Classical Library translation by A.F.
+Schofield characterizes the book as "miscellany of facts: genuine or supposed, gleaned by Aelian from earlier and contemporary Greek writers (no Latin writer is once named) and to a limited extent from his own observation to illustrate the habits of the animal world," which, based on Stoicism, is designed "to entertain and while so doing to convey instruction in the most agreeable form".

 Aelian's anecdotes on animals rarely depend on direct observation: they are almost entirely taken from written sources, not only Pliny the Elder, Theopompus, and Lycus of Rhegium, but also other authors and works now lost, to whom he is thus a valuable witness.
 He is more attentive to marine life than might be expected, though, and this seems to reflect first-hand personal interest; he often quotes "fishermen".
 At times he strikes the modern reader as thoroughly credulous, but at others he specifically states that he is merely reporting what is told by others, and even that he does not believe them.
 Aelian's work is one of the sources of medieval natural history and of the bestiaries of the Middle Ages.

-The surviving portions of the text are badly mangled and garbled and replete with later interpolations.
-Conrad Gessner (or Gesner), the Swiss scientist and natural historian of the Renaissance, made a Latin translation of Aelian's work, to give it a wider European audience.
-An English translation by A. F. Scholfield has been published in the Loeb Classical Library, 3 vols.
-(1958-59).
+Conrad Gessner (or Gesner), the Swiss scientist and natural historian of the Renaissance, made a Latin translation of Aelian's work, giving it a wider European audience.
+An English translation by A. F. Scholfield was published in 1958–59 in the Loeb Classical Library in three volumes.
+D.E.
+Eichholz observed that "Aelian's text, riddled as it is with corrupt passages and packed with interpretations, provides ample scope for reckless emendation", praising Scholfield for restraint in this direction.